By default, an installation of Red Hat Enterprise Linux gives you a text console from which you should do your

 There are different ways to access a graphical desktop.
 First, you have to make a fundamental choice: do you want to install a full blown graphical desktop or not?
 If you do, make sure to install the Graphical Desktop pattern while installing your Red Hat Enterprise Linux Server, or add it later, using the command yum -y groupinstall "GNOME Desktop Environment."
 In some cases you might not want to run a full blown graphical desktop on your server (to save system resources).
 To run a full-scale GNOME graphical environment, you should have at least 768 MB of RAM available.

 Another approach is to make sure that the required tools are installed and access them remotely over an SSH connection.
 On a Linux desktop, you can use the ssh -X command to open a graphical connection to your server.
-If you
+If you run Windows, you'll need PuTTY and an X-client, such as Xming.
+With these installed, you can open a connection to the server and run graphical applications from there.

 To configure PuTTY on Windows to forward graphical sessions, you'll first need to make sure that PuTTY as well as Xming are installed to your Windows computer.
 PuTTY takes care of the SSH connections, where Xming makes sure your Windows computer can display graphical screens that come in from your Linux server.
 After installing both of them, you need to make sure that Xming is started.
 Open PuTTY and select Connection > SSH > X11.
 Make sure that Enable X11 Forwarding is selected and enter localhost as the X Display Location.